SeikaHirori/SeikaHirori.github.io/_posts/2022-07-04-personal-experience-with-java.md

 ---

-TL;DR:
+**Abstract**: The Java Programming (MOOC.fi) course is great for beginners who started their self-taught programming journey!

-The Java Programming (MOOC.fi) course is great for beginners who started their self-taught programming journey!
 There were some hiccups, but that did not deter my progress through the course.
 The experience was an incredible kick off to my self-taught programming journey.